weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 You will need a GitHub account for this step.

-In order to modify the socks shop, you need to fork (at least) two repositories:
+In order to modify the Socks Shop, you need to fork (at least) two repositories:

 * [https://github.com/microservices-demo/front-end](https://github.com/microservices-demo/front-end) - the front-end of the application.
 We will update the color of one of the buttons in this example.
 *  [https://github.com/microservices-demo/microservices-demo](https://github.com/microservices-demo/microservices-demo) - the repo that stores the Kubernetes manifests for the application.
 Flux will update this repository.